Sensely/SenselySDK-iOS/README.md

 - `ENABLED_BITCODE` flag should be set to `NO` for your app

-- `SenselyWidget` can be pushed only in navigation controller.
+- `SenselyWidget` can be pushed only in `UINavigation` controller.
 So app's root controller where widget is going to be pushed should be embeded in the navigation one.

 - To avoid warning <span style="color:red">**ITMS-90381**</span>: Too many symbol files add in your `Podfile` the following lines of code:
 ```swift